-Answer: There is exactly a 50% chance of getting either heads or tails on any given toss.
+Answer: It means that there is exactly a 50% chance of getting either heads or tails on any given toss.

-Teacher Tip: A coin that is not a fair coin is called biased or unfair.
-This could be due to the indentions of the coin causing it to be weighted in such a way that favors one result over another.
-One mathematician, Persi Diaconis, has even claimed that a coin will land in the same way that it started (in your hand) about 51 out of 100 times. (http://news.stanford.edu/news/2004/june9/diaconis-69.html)
+Teacher Tip: A coin that is not a fair coin is called "biased" or "unfair."
+This might be due to indentations of the coin causing it to be heavier on one side.
+One mathematician, Persi Diaconis, has even claimed that any coin will land in the orientation from which it was thrown about 51 out of 100 times (http://news.stanford.edu/news/2004/june9/diaconis-69.html).